using applied behavior analysis (ABA)

 Research using ABA to enhance sports performance began in the sixties and has been utilized in almost every sports area, and even within the collegiate level and for professional athletes.

-The specialized private lessons using ABA are available for competition dancers to enhance their technique in specified movement areas, as well as for students with special needs to receive ABA therapy within the context of a dance or yoga session.
+ABASI Dance Lab’s specialized ABA private lessons are available for both competition dancers to enhance their technique in specified movement areas, as well as for students with special needs to receive ABA therapy within the context of a private dance or yoga session.
 In addition, Dr. Mallory Quinn is certified in providing ACT (Acceptance and Commitment Training) Therapy which is beneficial for children ages 6 and up to tackle issues such as anxiety, perfectionism, social skills training, etc.